CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 #### Question: Is there a preferred naming convention for certification file and folder names?
 Answer: The most important practice to follow when naming files is to be consistent with your filename conventions for each module certification.
 Consider including the following elements in your filename:
-- State abbreviation (using the USPS code)
+- State abbreviation (using the United States Postal Service (USPS) code)
 - Module (refer to the Module Abbreviation table below)
 - Outcome number
 - Document title or description as appropriate, (e.g., “VPAT”)
 - Additional fields such as a vendor or system name may be added for clarification when needed.
 For example:
 	- “AK_PBM_CEF1” for Alaska PBM CEF outcome 1
-	- “DE _EE12” for Delaware E&E CMS-required outcome EE12
+	- “DE_EE12” for Delaware E&E CMS-required outcome EE12

 #### Question: How should I differentiate the certification file name of a newer version of a file to avoid duplications or confusion?
 Answer: You may differentiate the file name of a new version of a file by including at the end of the filename either the upload date of the file (example 1) or file version (example 2).